abril 09, 2019 3 lectura mínima

 Your first weapon against greasy roots is a dry shampoo that you love.
-While ladies with finer manes often think they are a slave to washing, even they can get away with going a few days (or more) between sudsing with the right dry shampoo and certain style tricks.
+While ladies with finer manes often think they are a slave to washing, even they can get away with going a few days (or more) between sudsing with the right dry shampoo and certain greasy hairstyle tricks.

 Wondering if you should opt for powder or aerosol dry shampoo?
 While both are doable for any hair type, a powder along the lines of the NuMe This Dry Shampoo is Everything Dry Shampoo Powder is often dubbed better for thinner hair while spray is optimal for thick tresses.
 An aerosol dry shampoo like our Dirty to Flirty Dry Shampoo Aerosol also has more of a texturizing element.

-If you still want to wear your hair down and after several days since you last washed or did a blowout, there are a few tricks you can apply.
+If you still want to know how to hide greasy and oily hair roots and wear your hair down after several days since you last washed or did a blowout, there are a few greasy hairstyle tricks you can apply.
 First off, applying dry shampoo to the roots after the initial dry will prolong the freshness of the blowout.
 But after a few days, applying a dry shampoo like our Fresh 'n Fab Dry Shampoo Aerosol to the roots then massaging it into the scalp with your fingers or brushing it through can be a quick fix.
 You can also pull the top half of your hair up just behind the crown.
 Spray hairspray our Hair-Fie Ready Finish and Shine Spray underneath the section and tease it a bit, then set it with the cold can of hairspray like San Francisco based stylist Silvia Reis (AKA ElleBangs on YouTube) demonstrates in this video.
 Then let the section of hair down so it's got a bit more volume in the back.
 Blasting it with the cold air heat setting from your dryer seals the deal.

-Another cute way to wear your hair down and conceal oiliness is by creating a pompadour with a small top section of your hair.
-This look serves to keep hair away from the scalp and prevent further oil buildup.
+Another cute way to wear your hair down and hide greasy hair and oily roots is by creating a pompadour with a small top section of your hair.
+This greasy hairstyle serves to keep hair away from the scalp and prevent further oil buildup.
 YouTube beauty expert Milabu creates a super-easy-to-replicate example of this style in this video.
 She mentions prepping her hair with dry shampoo, avoiding a brush when it's been a few days since she washed and securing the pomp with larger-sized bobby pins.

 Not to be confused with a crown braid, which is slightly more complicated, milkmaid braids are crazy simple.
 The two looks are very similar though.
 Braids are a perfect option for dirty hair because they'll hold better, and with this look, you can hide oily roots near your forehead.
 This tutorial (a crown braid is similar to the milkmaid style) from beauty influencer Sazan Hendrix demonstrates how easy it is to create this look by simply braiding pigtails, gently loosening the braids, folding them over the top of your head and securing them with bobby pins and hairspray.
 Since it's a very lightweight hold, our Freeze Please Finishing Spray would add both shine and hold without exasperating any greasiness.